PhD News – Spring 2017

 Yanling Yang has been awarded a PhD in ‘Film as an instrument of China’s soft power: Practice, outcomes and dilemmas’.
 Her study explores how China uses film to boost its soft power as part of its ‘going out’ policy in an attempt to promote Chinese culture and values abroad.
 The study combines a document analysis of China’s cultural policy since 1949, semi-structured interviews with key players in China’s film industry and a secondary data analysis to measure China’s overseas activities in the area of film.
 The thesis arrives at a critical evaluation of the effectiveness of China’s soft power strategy that is hampered by the ruling party’s political ideology and censorship system.

 Yanling’s thesis was supervised by Professor Katrin Voltmer and Professor Kate Oakley.
 Examiners were Simon Popple and Dr Xiaoling Zhang (University of Nottingham).
-Dr Yanling Yang is now teaching at Leeds Beckett University.
+Dr. Yanling Yang is now a lecturer in Marketing Communication at Leeds Business School.